cjsauer/genetic-sandbox/site/docs.md

 <a name="new_Component_new"></a>

 ### new Component()
-Component isn't instantiable directly, but should be extended and its methods overridden by a concrete subclass.
+Component isn't instantiable directly, but should be extended by a concrete subclass.

 <a name="Component+serialize"></a>